 In day trading, the use of false breakouts to confirm trade direction is a common practice.

 Day traders might utilize false breakout patterns as confirmation for other approaches.
 For instance, if you are trading an impulse-pullback-consolidation setup and the price dropped sharply at the open, you might anticipate further price declines.
 This trade could be validated by a fake upside breakout.2

 In the reversal-consolidation breakout scenario, we see a confirming false breakout of this kind.
 In such situation, a rise was anticipated after the correction because the preceding impulse wave had been upward.
 A consolidation formed, and then the price made a false break below it.
 Later, the cost went up.
 You were already planning to wait to go long, but the fakeout to the downside just strengthened your position.

 If the price is trying to move in one direction but is unable to do so, it will most likely move in the opposite direction.

 Questions and Answers (FAQs)

-How do trading setups work?
+How are trading setups defined?

-What day trading setup is ideal?
+When day trading, what kind of setup is ideal?

 The optimal day trading environment is a matter of opinion.
 Since no two traders have the same trading style, they may disagree on the optimal trading arrangement.
 The best plan of action is to test out as many trading settings as possible in a practice account before committing real money to the ones that prove to be the most successful.